jcagigal/PriceDDD/README.md

 Code: pretty straightforward, cleaned up a little with Sonar, formatted with Eclipse built in style.

+a property "napptilus.prices.mode" is set to "standalone" when running standalone.
+Feel free to change application properties: server.port=8080 server.servlet.context-path=/prices to the configuration that suits your server.

 Testing:
 there are a few unitary tests that provide decent coverage of:
 -Service